hoanhan101/hstore/NOTE.md

 **Problems:**

 - net/prc doesn't have a Network object so cannot add/remove server
-- labrpc doesn't have option for network I/O, specially Client.Dial() and Server.ServeConn()
+- labrpc doesn't have option for network I/O, especially Client.Dial() and Server.ServeConn()

 **Solutions:**